 For the insurance market to function efficiently, customer confidence in the integrity of insurance contracts is important.
 This is especially true of contracts for long-term pension saving.
-Insurance companies are therefore subject to specific regulation to ensure the rights of customers (see box: Regulation of insurance companies).
+Insurance companies are therefore subject to specific regulation to safeguard the rights of customers (see box: Regulation of insurance companies and Appendix 3: Important financial system legislation).